 She focused in on my right arm and came to the edge of the bed.
 "What is that?"
 She gestured with the knife.

 I looked down at my right arm and gasped in shock.
 A fresh bite marred the flesh; blood dripped freely on my bed sheets.
 I looked up at Dani, "Oh Gods, it was real?
 How… how could it have been real?
 Oh, does this mean he is coming back?
 He can't come back, we solved the riddle and fixed it and made it so he passed on and is no longer stuck.
 He can't come back, what is…" I babbled on while Dani put her weapons down and sat beside me on the bed.
 After a minute of trying to get me to listen to her thru my psycho babble, she shook me hard, "KATRINA!"
 I stopped mid sentence and looked at her.

 "Kat, we need to clean your arm up and get it bandaged."
 She put her arm on my shoulder, "Can you walk?"
 I looked down at my arm and back up at her and nodded.
 We got up and headed to the bathroom together.
 In a rare display of gentleness, she doctored my arm, gave me Advil and water and then walked me back to bed.

 She tucked me in and sat on the edge of the bed.
 "Are you going to be okay to sleep?"
 I looked at her pleadingly and she sighed dramatically.
 She moved the bat to lean against the bed post and her Athame on the bedside table.
 "C'mon, as your champion I will protect your dreams this night" she smirked at me and then yawned.
 I lightly swatted her arm but snuggled down next to her.
 She really was the best friend I could ever have, and I felt safer already.
 Sleep came quickly and I dreamt no more that night.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jennifer WaughWrite a Review